 Note: No space is allowed between the option flag and the associated arguments.

-Distance flag tells how grid (x,y) relates to filter width, as follows:
+Distance flag (0-4) determines how grid (x,y) relates to filter width, as follows:

 The above options are fastest because they allow weight matrix to be computed only once.
-The next three options are slower because they recompute weights for each latitude.
+The next two options are slower because they recompute weights for each latitude.

 flag = 3: grid (x,y) in degrees, width in km, dx scaled by cosine(y), Cartesian distance calculation.